-The deadline for submitting photos to the North Dakota Game and Fish Department’s annual Watchable Wildlife Photo Contest is Sept.
-30.
+Photographers are reminded that the deadline for submitting photos to the North Dakota Game and Fish Department’s annual Watchable Wildlife Photo Contest is Sept.
+28.

 The contest has categories for nongame and game species, as well as plants/insects.
 An overall winning photograph will be chosen, with the number of place winners in each category determined by the number of qualified entries.